SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Editors/C_editor.md

 ## Inside the file tab

-### Intellisense
+### IntelliSense

-When you edit the C# code of a QAction or Exe code block, all regular C# editing features (including Intellisense) are at your disposal.
+When you edit the C# code of a QAction or Exe code block, all regular C# editing features (including IntelliSense) are at your disposal.

 ### Copying the entire protocol to the Windows Clipboard